top of page

 She was a 2019 Claremont Institute Lincoln Fellow.
 In 2019 She was a Visiting Fellow at the Hudson Institute.
 From 2009 - 2018 she studied and worked with Muslims who support religious freedom.
 From 2009 - 2014 she was Director of the Islam and Civil Society Project at the Witherspoon Institute in Princeton, NJ, and from 2014-2016 she was founding Director at the Zephyr Institute in Palo Alto, CA.

 She taught part-time 2010-2017 and was a Visiting Professor 2012-2013 at the U.S. Army War College in Carlisle, PA.
 From late 2001-2008 she worked for the U.S. Department of Defense.
 Her assignments included strategic outreach to media and civil society institutions in Egypt and Yemen, working at the Defense Intelligence Agency (DIA), and serving on the Policy staff of the Office of the Secretary of Defense.
-While working for DIA, she was an interrogator at Guantanamo from 2004 - 2006.
-She has written about her experience at Guantanamo at The Public Discourse and The Lamp.
-In 2023, The Irish Catholic published a feature article about her work on this topic.
-She is a member of the Group of Friends Experts for the Convention against Torture Initiative 2024 (cti2024).

 From 2021 to 2023 she was a Visiting Researcher at the European Institute for Philosophy and Theology at Hochschule Heiligenkreuz in Austria.